 How does acupuncture help seasonal allergies?
 Here is what the research says

 In 2013, the Annals of Internal Medicine published a study looking at 422 seasonal allergy sufferers who presented with rhinitis, or hay fever, and who had tested positive for pollen allergies.

 The volunteer patients were split into three groups.
 The first group received acupuncture treatments and took antihistamines as needed.
 The second group was given fake acupuncture (acupuncture needles inserted in random places unrelated to treating allergies) and also took antihistamines as needed.
 The third group only took antihistamines and did not receive any acupuncture.
-After the treatment, all the participants completed a questionnaire to assess any changes in their perceived quality of life as well as their need to use antihistamines.
+After the treatment, all the participants completed a questionnaire to assess any changes in their perceived quality of life as well as their need to use antihistamines for seasonal allergies.

 What did they find?

 From the initial analysis published in 2013, the results were inconclusive.
 Initially, acupuncture had a significant, positive effect on the group that received true acupuncture treatments.
 Patients reported their rhinitis improved and they needed less medications.
 However, so too did the group that received fake acupuncture.
 Suggesting there was a significant placebo effect and that people went into the treatment believing acupuncture would help their symptoms.
 The third group reported no improvement in their symptoms or medication use.
 After eight weeks, the patients filled out a follow-up questionnaire.
 Both patients in the true and fake acupuncture groups reported their symptoms had returned two months post-treatment.